- How To Sell A Higher Fee

 Trouble is … it rarely works.

-Out of over 2,500 conventions I’ve attended, I’ve received a book or tape from the author on less than 20 occasions.
-(That’s 1% of the time.)
-Yet in each case I have read and kept the book or listened to the tape.
+Out of over 3,000 conventions I’ve attended, I’ve received a book or download from the author on less than 20 occasions.
+(That’s less than 1% of the time.)
+Yet in each case I have read and kept the book or listened to the recording.
 In other words, I continued to learn from the author/speaker on my own time, long after the meeting was over.
 So which message reached me better and influenced my performance more: the giveaway items or the learning materials?

 If our clients are paying thousands dollars to bring in a speaker, let’s make sure the message hits home.
-Encourage all clients to acquire a book or audio tape for every attendee, every time!
+Encourage all clients to acquire a book or download for every attendee, every time!

 The benefits of books, instead of hats or T-shirts, etc. are many: